leoyu037/docker_tutorial/README.md

   > cd elasticsearch
   > docker-compose -p tutorial up -d

-  # -p: specify project name, which also specifies the network name; the same
+  # -p, --project-name: specify project name, which also specifies the network
-  #     can also be done by setting the COMPOSE_PROJECT_NAME env var
+  #     name; the same can also be done by setting the COMPOSE_PROJECT_NAME env var

   > cd ../toy-flask
   > docker-compose -p tutorial up -d

+  # You'll get a warning about orphaned containers -- this is expected and can be
+  # ignored.
   ```

   If we inspect the network that was created, we'll see all five containers